-Some freight factors may require a long-term contract from 3 to 36 months, but others will offer you the option of canceling your factoring agreement at anytime.
+Some freight factors may require a long-term contract from three to 36 months, but others will offer you the option of canceling your factoring agreement at any time.
 Make sure you understand the fine print and any fees associated with terminating your contract early if you decide on a longer-term contract.

 How To Choose?

 There are many things to consider when looking into different factoring companies.
 Even though each factoring company is offering a similar service, there are many points that differentiate them.